MUDE-2025/GA1.8/report.md

 The standard deviation for $s$ is 0.0036 m

 These results indicate that the model with a shift at day 199 provides a better fit to the data, as supported by the GLRT.

+Old version had slightly different numbers.
+Depending on jacobian based on code implementation or text notation, the following numbers were found:

+Final GNSS parameter estimates: d_0 = 10.002 m
+v   = 0.304 m/day
+a   = 93.383 days
+A   = 0.029 m
+shift = 0.037 m
+Change point at day k = 199

+Final standard deviations of estimated parameters (GNSS with shift): d_0 = 0.0051 m v   = 0.0059 m/day
+a   = 4.5682 days
+A   = 0.0017 m
+shift = 0.0036 m

+The estimated time of the shift is day 199, with test statistic 102.70.
+Test statistic is 337.76, threshold is 405.24.

+Final GNSS parameter estimates: d_0 = 10.002 m
+v   = 0.304 m/day
+a   = 93.371 days
+A   = 0.029 m
+shift = 0.037 m
+Change point at day k = 199

+Final standard deviations of estimated parameters (GNSS with shift): d_0 = 0.0052 m v   = 0.0059 m/day
+a   = 4.5886 days
+A   = 0.0017 m
+shift = 0.0036 m

 **Comparison**